-Now is the time to make sure you are prepared for a fire, storm or other emergency event that may lead to days without access to basic utilities or render your house uninhabitable.
+Now is the time to make sure you are prepared for a fire, storm or other emergency events that may lead to days without access to basic utilities or render your house uninhabitable.
 This includes making sure you have adequate insurance protection and an emergency survival plan in place.

 Check Your Storm Protection -- Before the Storm

 Following a disaster, many homeowners are stunned to discover their insurance doesn’t cover everything they lost – and sometimes doesn’t cover any of their losses.
 Take the time to fine-tune your coverage now – to avoid even more headaches should a disaster ever strike.

 Standard homeowner policies do not cover flood damage from rising water, whether it’s coastal flooding from a hurricane’s wind-whipped storm surge or inland flooding from heavy rains.
 Special flood insurance may be your only protection from flooding.
 Even if flood insurance isn’t required by a lender because you no longer have a mortgage, think twice before forgoing flood protection.

 Not all policies cover damage caused by wind or hail.
 Even if you are not in an area frequented by high wind and regular hail storms, you may want to consider this coverage.
 Your insurance agent can provide information on your current coverage as well as your options.

 Standard policies usually limit payments on valuables such as jewelry, silverware, antiques, boats and guns, and computers.
 So if you’re a collector or have high-value possessions, you may need to get a special endorsement to ensure reasonable protection.